ImplicitBBQ: Benchmarking Implicit Bias in Large Language Models through Characteristic Based Cues

-ImplicitBBQ spans six dimensions: age, gender, region, religion, socioeconomic status, and \textbf{caste}, a dimension absent from all prior implicit bias evaluations.
-Structured as a closed-form question-answering task, it bypasses the need for open-ended generation and LLM-based evaluation, which can itself introduce bias~\cite{chen-etal-2024-humans, kumar2024investigatingimplicitbiaslarge}.
-We benchmark 11 models and further examine whether mitigation techniques designed for explicit bias, specifically safety prompting~\cite{kamruzzaman2025promptingtechniquesreducingsocial}, few-shot prompting~\cite{wei2022finetunedlanguagemodelszeroshot}, and Chain-of-Thought (CoT) prompting~\cite{wei2023chainofthoughtpromptingelicitsreasoning}, transfer to the implicit setting, a question prior work has not addressed.
+ImplicitBBQ spans six dimensions: age, gender, region, religion, socio-economic status, and \textbf{caste}.
+Caste is a hereditary system of social stratification, historically significant in South Asia and particularly India, that ranks groups in a rigid hierarchy and remains a basis for discrimination\cite{ambedkar1916castes} and it is absent from all prior implicit bias evaluations.
+Structured as a closed-form question-answering task, it bypasses the need for open-ended generation and LLM-based evaluation, which can itself introduce bias~\cite{chen-etal-2024-humans, kumar2024investigating}.
+We benchmark 11 models and examine whether mitigation techniques designed for explicit bias, specifically safety prompting~\cite{kamruzzaman-kim-2025-prompting}, few-shot prompting~\cite{DBLP:conf/iclr/WeiBZGYLDDL22}, and Chain-of-Thought (CoT) prompting~\cite{DBLP:conf/nips/Wei0SBIXCLZ22}, transfer to the implicit setting, a question prior work has not addressed.
+Our evaluation yields two main findings.
+First, implicit bias far exceeds explicit bias across models.
+Second, this bias is distributed unevenly across demographics, with caste the most severe and most mitigation-resistant dimension, remaining several times higher than any other even under the strongest mitigation, while gender is the least affected.
 The paper proceeds as follows: Section~\ref{sec:related} reviews related work, Section~\ref{sec:dataset} details dataset construction, Section~\ref{sec:exp} describes our experimental setup, Section~\ref{sec:res} presents results and discussion, and Section~\ref{sec:conclusion} concludes with limitations and future directions in Section~\ref{sec:limit}.